axondeepseg/axondeepseg/docs/source/documentation.rst

 ~~~~~~~~~~~~~~~~~~~

 * Open Napari by entering `ads_napari` in the terminal.
-* Load the AxonDeepSeg plugin using the Napari toolbar: Plugins -> ADS plugin (napari-ads)
+* Load the AxonDeepSeg plugin using the Napari toolbar: Plugins -> ADS (AxonDeepSeg)
 * Load the microscopy image using the Napari toolbar: File -> Open file(s)
 * If no segmentation masks already exists:
    * Choose one of AxonDeepSeg's default models in the dropdown menu "Select the model"